Estimated reading time: 5 minutes

 You have the perfect business name.
 Your business license and permits have been obtained.
 And you paid a lawyer to finalize your business structure.
 All of your marketing materials have been designed and printed.
 Then, something unexpected happens: You discover that your perfect business domain name is taken.

 In a perfect world, you would type in your business name on a domain registration website, and it would be available to purchase.
 But unfortunately, this is rarely what happens.
-There are over 450 million registered domain names, and more than 20 million will be registered this year alone.
+There are hundreds of millions of registered domain names, and millions of names will be registered this year alone.
 Finding out that your perfect name is taken can be frustrating, but there are things you can do.
 This Balboa Capital blog article explains how to choose a domain name.

 Your domain name can make or break you.

 We all know that first impressions are essential in business.
 It only takes a few seconds for people to formulate their own opinions about your logo, storefront, and physical establishment.
 Well, the same holds with your domain name.
 A good one can make a positive first impression, boost your business’s online presence, and help generate clicks to your website.
 On the other hand, a name that is hard to understand or does not represent your brand might cause people to bypass your link and look at alternatives.

 Keep it short and straightforward.

 When creating a list of potential domain names for your business, there are best practices to follow.
 For starters, the length of your name is significant.
 A short name is easier to remember and type into web browsers, making users more likely to find your website.
 It also looks better on your business cards, letterhead, and other marketing materials because it takes less space.
 Digital marketing experts agree that a domain should be between 6 to 15 characters long.